 A personal service corporation is a corporation whose principal activity (defined below) for the testing period for the tax year is the performance of personal services.
 The services must be substantially performed by employee-owners.
-Employee-owners must own more than 10% of the fair market value of the corporation's outstanding stock on the last day of the testing period.
+See Pub.
+542 for more details.